waffu/campaign/README.md

 # campaign

-my personal project of the udemy course (ethereum and solidity: the complete developer's guide)
+my personal version of the project of the udemy course: ethereum and solidity: the complete developer's guide